Ryan Mallett drowning: Officials release bodycam footage, statement indicating no riptides at Florida beach

 “Despite widespread media misinformation, yellow beach safety flags were flying at the time and there were no indications of any ‘riptides,'” the sheriff’s office wrote.

-The Oskaloosa County Sheriff’s Office added that bodycam video of officers responding to the scene indicates the beach conditions were moderate on Tuesday afternoon.
+The Okaloosa County Sheriff’s Office added that bodycam video of officers responding to the scene indicates the beach conditions were moderate on Tuesday afternoon.

 “It just seems to be just a tragic accident and not something to do with the conditions of the surf or tides or current,” Sheriff Eric Aden said.